 Effect of social media on job prospects

-We all have seen how people have lost their jobs or even careers because of social media (1, 2).
+We all have seen how a person has have lost a job because of social media posts (1, 2).
 Sometimes there are people who really had it coming either because of really bad behaviour or actually thrashing their workplaces online.
 It’s easy to laugh at obvious mistakes like those.

 It gets harder when we see cases people getting fired because of opinions (1,2).
 Events like these make us question the decisions of employers and provoke heated discussions.
 After all, the prevailing thought is that employees should be judged only by their ability to do their work.
 However, potential customers may shy away from places that employ people with socially unacceptable behaviours or opinions.
 So where is the line between freedom on social media and actually harming your employer?